 Faculty advisors are randomly assigned (though equity by faculty rank remains a consideration).
 The Faculty Advisor will serve as a point of contact for the student, someone who may fall outside of the student’s stated interests and thus, who traditionally the student may not interact with much.

-Faculty advisors are available to assist you with questions about academic topics such as which courses to take, how to develop a timeline for thesis completion or comprehensive exams, and which area of study is best suited to your goals.
-Faculty advisors are also available to provide career advice about the various opportunities available to you post-graduation, the skills you should focus on for a particular goal or career track, or how the job market works for academic and non-academic careers.
+Faculty advisors should assist both MA and PhD students primarily with questions about academic topics, such as which courses to take.
+However, Faculty Advisors can also offer advice on other topics, such as how to develop a timeline for thesis completion or MAP, and which area of study is best suited to their goals.
+Faculty Advisors should also be available to provide career advice about the various opportunities available to students post-graduation, the skills they should focus on for a particular goal or career track, and/or how the job market works for academic and non-academic careers.

 Students and faculty are encouraged to meet for advising sessions at least once per year.

 *As a degree-seeking student at Mason, you are responsible for knowing the requirements for your degree program and making sure that you are meeting these in order to finish your degree in a timely manner.
 Your Faculty Advisor, the Graduate Program Coordinator, and the Director of Graduate Programs are all available to provide guidance as you pursue your degree.